Motor starting – conservation of resources

 EMC made easy:

-The product standard IEC/EN 60 947-4-2 applies to soft starters.
-Compliance with this standard and corresponding assurance of the high quality standard are documented by the manufacturers’ declaration of conformity.
+The IEC/EN 60 947-4-2 product standard applies to soft starters.
+Compliance with the stand- ard and thus the assurance of the high-quality standard is documented by the manufactur- er’s declaration of conformity.

 Soft starters for standard tasks

-• For jerk-free operation during the start-up phase
+• For smooth operation during the start-up phase

-• Optional soft stop offers advantages compared to mechanical solutions
+• Optional soft stop offers advantages over the mechanical solution

 • Voltage levels 200 / 400 / 500 / 690 V

-• All devices feature adjustable current limiting for the prevention of peak current loads
+• All devices have an adjustable current limiting function to prevent current peaks

 Further important device characteristics: